MaTsou/how-to/separate_concerns_within_rails.md

 #### Controller
 The central component.
 It is the part interacting with the browser, receiving http requests and responding by a content.
 Does it have to know about database structure ?
-No. Doesn't mean it doesn't have to deal with ActiveRecord instances?
-Only as far as it does not know it...
-Does it have to know about how to deal with the sql request ?
+No. This doesn't mean it does not deal with ActiveRecord instances.
+It means that it does not know what it deals with...
+Does it has to know about how to deal with the sql request ?
 No. It has to know who has to deal with the actual use case and which message have to be sent to it.
 Then it has to return the accurate response (depending of use-case return).

 #### View
-Does it have to know about database structure ?
+Does it has to know about database structure ?
 No. It has to know about what has to be displayed.
 So it has to receive something that is built from the database to respond to what needs to be displayed.

 #### Model (ActiveRecord object)
-Does it have to know about which kind of manipulation data are subject to ?
+Does it has to know about which kind of manipulation data are subject to ?
 Yes/No. Probably not !
 This is what all this paper is about.
 It deals with storing to -- and validating or not ! -- and reading (performing requests) from database.